An Introduction to Light Bulbs: Unraveling Electricians' Terminology

 FAQ Section:

-Can I make use of LED bulbs in a fixture that needs incandescent bulbs?
+Can I use the LED bulb in fixtures that needs incandescent bulbs?

-Yes, but you need to ensure that the bulb has the correct shape and wattage for the fixture.
+Yes, but you need to make sure the bulb is the right size and shape for the fixture.

-Is there a more efficient bulb?
+Is there a more energy-efficient bulb?

-They are also the most energy-efficient and longest-lasting kind of bulb.
+The LED bulb is the most efficient and longest-lasting kind of bulb.

-When should I change my light bulbs?
+How often should I replace my light bulbs?